Wellbeing and Pastoral Care

 Spring Grove School is an equal opportunities employer and is committed to safeguarding and promoting the welfare of children and young people.
 All members of staff and volunteers receive training and guidance on safeguarding matters.
 In addition, we have staff members who have received more intensive training to ensure that the welfare of the children is central to our aims.

-Becky Saxby, Deputy Head (Pastoral) – Designated Safeguarding Lead (whole school)
+Phil Reed, Deputy Head – Designated Safeguarding Lead (whole school)

 Carol Clarke, Head of Early Years – Early Years Designated Safeguarding Lead